VirgilSecurity/virgil-sdk-pfs-x/README.md

 Before chat initialization, each user must have a Virgil Card on Virgil Card Service.
 If you have no Virgil Card yet, you can easily create it with our [guide](#register-users).

-To begin communicating with PFS technology, every user must run the initialization:
+To begin communicating with PFS service, every user must run the initialization:

 ```swift
 // initialize Virgil crypto instance